metalcarratt/ministry/ls/Philippians/msg39.md

 into our inner man.

 eventually we will be constituted of christ. this is like the saying, you are what you eat.

+pt2-pt3

+the spirit in us is God. the one who operates the willing and the working is the spirit with the bountiful supply.

+holding forth the word of life is same as magnifying him.

+if we murmur or reason we offend the operating god, grieve the holy spirit.

+to "hold forth" (the word of life) means to present something to people, offer something to people, and apply something to people.  the one we should offer to others should be christ. to hold forth the word of life is, therefore, to live christ.

+the word needs to replace our culture.